 Customs duties for all industrial and agricultural products coming from Serbia into the EU (aside from only a few agricultural products protected by the preferential tariff quotas) were abolished by the EU in 2000 with the application of the Autonomous Trade Measures.
 This regime was unilaterally granted by the EU to Serbia in 2000 and it represented the most extensive trade concessions regime that was ever granted by the EU to any country or group of countries.
 This meant that the EU had immediately abolished all customs duties and quantitative restrictions on imports of all industrial and agricultural products, aside from only a few agricultural products that are under the preferential tariff quota regime (sugar, baby beef, wine and a few types of fish).

 Serbia gradually removing customs protection since 2009

-From January 1, 2014, Serbia and the EU have reached the sixth and final year of the trade liberalisation schedule as specified by the Stabilisation and Association Agreement that came into force in September 2013.
+From January 1, 2014, Serbia and the EU have reached the sixth and final year of the trade liberalisation schedule.
 However, the most sensitive agricultural products for Serbian farmers will remain protected with customs duties until Serbia’s accession to the EU, notably all kinds of meat, yoghurt, butter, certain types of cheese, honey, certain vegetables and flour, with their tariff protection ranging from 20% to 50% of the most favoured nation (MFN) duty that Serbia applies to the rest of the world.

 Entry into force of the Stabilisation and Association Agreement